An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Remedies for Itching and Irritation

 Capsaicin (Zostrix) is an ointment prepared from the active ingredient in hot chili peppers.
 It is used to relieve arthritic pain and may help psoriatic itching.
 Capsaicin should be handled using a glove and applied to affected areas three or four times daily.
-The patient will usually have a burning sensation when the drug is first applied, but this sensation lessens with use.
+The person will usually have a burning sensation when the drug is first applied, but this sensation lessens with use.
+Coal tar and topical steroids may help reduce itching.

 Various other herbal supplements have been used for psoriasis, but to date no clinical studies have been reported on these substances.
 Do not use any unproven therapy without first consulting a doctor to be sure such treatment is not harmful, and does not interfere with any medications you are taking.